Expenses, Financial Aid & Employment

 New York State Residency

 New York State residents pay a lower tuition rate per credit hour at both the undergraduate and graduate level.
-For more information about residency policies and requirements, click HERE.
+Find more information here:

 Information regarding eligibility, responsibilities and general employment issues can be found on the Office of Human Resources website.